 - Of the \$3.5 billion requested by ACT-A for the therapeutics pillar (which includes \$2.5 billion expected to come from donor countries, as tracked in this report), \$1.4 billion is requested to support oxygen supplies in 2022. - Unitaid, which chairs the ACT-A Oxygen Emergency Taskforce, recently announced a \$56 million contribution to increase access to medical oxygen but the pillar has been largely unfunded by donor countries. - The US Government committed \$75 million in December 2021 to USAID's Rapid Response Surge Support effort, which included oxygen production and delivery.

 Overall, there is very little public data available on real-time oxygen needs (including actual supply, demand, and shortages).
 This remains an important gap in the data.

-5. Pandemic Preparedness and Health System Resilience As we note in the Path Forward report, the pandemic response over the past two years has forced countries to redistribute resources away from other pressing health needs.
+5. Pandemic Preparedness and Health System Resilience

+As we note in the Path Forward report, the pandemic response over the past two years has forced countries to redistribute resources away from other pressing health needs.
 Health systems around the world need increased support to improve primary care provision and resilience, which will help to address the backlog of urgent non-COVID needs and better prepare for additional COVID outbreaks as well as future epidemics.
 Specific capabilities such as surveillance and robust supply chains will enable improvements in future pandemic preparedness as well as other health system needs.

 However, there has been little concrete action toward building health system resilience globally.
 The ACT-A pillar focused on strengthening health systems, including national preparedness and response plans, is seriously underfunded.
-Since the last accountability report, there have not been significant changes to funding of this ACT-A pillar.

 Figure 18.
 Proportion of \$3.65 billion ACT-A health systems and response budget that is currently funded

 Some steps are being taken to prepare the world for the next pandemic.
-The World Bank approved a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response.
-The FIF is expected to be operational in Fall 2022.
-At the Second Global COVID-19 Summit, countries pledged new commitments to the FIF.
-As of June, the U.S., Germany, EU, UK,
+The G20 has proposed a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response housed at the World Bank.
+At the Second Global COVID-19 Summit, countries pledged pledged new commitments to the